 Roux Institute at Northeastern University

-The project was designed around a geode concept, looking at the juxtaposition of unfinished materials and surprise design elements in the form of pops of color, changes in texture and sheen and detailed ceiling elements.
+The project was designed around a geode concept, looking at the juxtaposition of unfinished materials and surprise design elements in the form of pops of color, changes in texture and sheen, and detailed ceiling elements.
 Key neighborhoods become art interventions with sculptural plywood faces.
-The arrival experience at the main entry is of critical importance to the Institute.
-The first impression provides the desired sense of identity and wow factor, while being mindful of budget, by using simple and readily available materials.
+The arrival experience at the main entrance is of critical importance to the Institute.
+The first impression provides the desired sense of identity and wow factor while being mindful of budget, by using simple and readily available materials.